 If you were about to go on a ski trip but you hadn’t been on the slopes for a few years you might head to the gym to get your legs in shape.
-I have lots of friends to try to lose a few pounds before summer in an effort to look better when they put on a swimsuit.
+I have lots of friends who try to lose a few pounds before summer in an effort to look better when they put on a swimsuit.
 Both of these examples are prehabilitation.

 Cancer Prehabilitation is one or more therapies that each of us understands intuitively.
 Performing a certain exercise to prepare for surgery, chemotherapy and/or radiation to improve the healing or the recovery time just makes sense.
 Learning about your cancer diagnosis in order to prepare emotionally and reduce anxiety and stress also makes sense.